dfuse-io/client-js/README.md

     with the following content:

     ```
-    DFUSE_IO_API_KEY=Replace this with API key!
+    DFUSE_API_KEY=Replace this with API key!
     ```

 1. Final check, let's run an example to ensure everything is working:

     ```
-    yarn run ts-node examples/get-action-traces.ts
+    yarn run:example examples/basic/check-balance.ts
     ```

 ### Publishing

-First, ensure you have a pristine state of your working directory, and check tests & compilation:
+First, build the project, this steps ensures you have a pristine state of your working directory, then run the test suite.

-    yarn clean
     yarn build
     yarn test